-- (1) An approved maintenance organisation shall notify the Authority of any proposal to carry out any changes in the organisation to enable the Authority to determine compliance with these Regulations and to amend if necessary, the approved maintenance organisation certificate - (2) An approved maintenance organisation shall not effect the following changes without prior approval of the Authority- - (a) the name of the approved maintenance organisation; - (b) the location of the approved maintenance organisation; - (c) additional locations of the approved maintenance organisation; - (d) the accountable manager; - (e) any of the management personnel specified in the maintenance procedure manual of the approved maintenance organisation;
+- (1) An approved maintenance organisation shall notify the authority of any proposal to carry out any changes in the organisation to enable the authority determine compliance with these Regulations and where necessary to amend the approved maintenance organisation certificate. - (2) An approved maintenance organisation shall not effect the following changes without the prior approval of the authority- - (a) the name of the approved maintenance organisation; - (b) the location of the approved maintenance organisation; - (c) additional locations of the approved maintenance organisation; - (d) the accountable manager; - (e) any of the management personnel specified in the maintenance procedure manual of the approved maintenance organisation;

-- (f) the facilities, equipment, tools, material, procedures, work scope and certifying staff; and - (g) ratings held by the approved maintenance organisation. - (3) The Authority may prescribe the conditions under which the approved maintenance organisation may operate during the changes unless the Authority determines that the approval should be suspended. - (4) An approved maintenance organisation certificate may be suspended by the Authority if the changes referred to in subregulation (2) have been made by the approved maintenance organisation without notifying the Authority. - (5) An application for the amendment of an existing approved maintenance organisation certificate shall be made in the manner prescribed by the Authority and where applicable, the approved maintenance organisation shall submit the required amendment of the maintenance procedures manual to the Authority for approval.
+- (f) the facilities, equipment, tools, material, procedures, work scope and certifying staff; - (g) the ratings held by the approved maintenance organisation; and - (h) items in the procedures manual of the approved maintenance organisation. - (3) The authority may prescribe the conditions under which the approved maintenance organisation may operate while undergoing the changes unless the authority determines that the approval shall be suspended. - (4) An approved maintenance organisation certificate may be suspended by the authority if the changes referred to in subregulation (2) have been made by the approved maintenance organisation without prior approval of the authority. - (5) An application for amendment of an approved maintenance organisation certificate shall be made in the manner prescribed by the authority and where applicable, the approved maintenance organisation shall submit the amendment of the maintenance procedures manual to the authority for approval.

-PART III-HOUSING, FACILITIES, EQUIPMENT
+PART III - HOUSING, FACILITIES, EQUIPMENT AND MATERIALS